NickLucche/stable-diffusion-nvidia-docker/README.md

 ~~**UPDATE 2:** we now support inference on multiple GPUs with a "Model Parallel" approach (see `Multi-GPU` section).~~

+**UPDATE 3 but really it's a 2:** [Stable Diffusion 2.0](https://stability.ai/blog/stable-diffusion-v2-release) is out generating images more beautiful than ever!
+This is now the default model being loaded and it supports all previous features and more, give it a try!

 # Requirements
  - OS: Ubuntu (tested on 20.04) or Windows (tested on Windows 10 21H2)
  - Nvidia GPU with at least 6GB vRAM (gtx 700 onward, please refer [here](https://docs.nvidia.com/deeplearning/cudnn/support-matrix/index.html)).
 Mind that the bigger the image size (or the number of images) you want to dream, the more memory you're gonna need.
 For reference, dreaming a 256x256 image should take up ~5gb, while a 512x512 around 7gb.